How to Run a Competitor Content Analysis for Short-Form Video

 Group their content into 3-5 recurring themes (their content pillars).
 Map their posting schedule: which days, what times, which pillars on which days.
 This reveals their content system.
 Look for patterns: do they batch-post?
 Do they follow a pillar rotation?
 Do they react to trends on specific days?

-Take their 10 highest-engagement videos and transcribe the first 3 seconds (hook).
+Take their 10 strongest videos and transcribe the first 3 seconds (hook).
 Categorize each hook by type: curiosity gap, negative/corrective, social proof, list, pattern interrupt.
-Calculate which hook type drives the best engagement for their audience.
-These are the hook patterns you should adapt.
+Compare retention and engagement by hook type, then adapt the patterns that match your audience.

 Find their content gaps — your opportunities